graphprompt/graphprompt-web/index.md

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.

 {% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}
+## Abstract
+Recently, “pre-training and fine-tuning” has been adopted as a standard workflow for many graph tasks since it can take general graph knowledge to relieve the lack of graph annotations from each application.
+However, graph tasks with node level, edge level, and graph level are far diversified, making the pre-training pretext often incompatible with these multiple tasks.
+This gap may even cause a “negative transfer” to the specific application, leading to poor results.
+Inspired by the prompt learning in natural language processing (NLP), which has presented significant effectiveness in leveraging prior knowledge for various NLP tasks, we study the prompting topic for graphs with the motivation of filling the gap between pre-trained models and various graph tasks.
+In this paper, we propose a novel multi-task prompting method for graph models.
+Specifically, we first unify the format of graph prompts and language prompts with the prompt token, token structure, and inserting pattern.
+In this way, the prompting idea from NLP can be seamlessly introduced to the graph area.
+Then, to further narrow the gap between various graph tasks and state-of-the-art pre-training strategies, we further study the task space of various graph applications and re-formulate downstream problems to the graph-level task.
+Afterward, we introduce meta-learning to efficiently learn a better initialization for the multi-task prompt of graphs so that our prompting framework can be more reliable and general for different tasks.
+We conduct extensive experiments, results from which demonstrate the superiority of our method.
 ## Contributions

 - We unify the prompt format in the language area and graph area, and further propose an effective graph prompt for multi-task settings